 Introducing South Korea

-The least populated area of the country is Gangwon-do Province on the eastern side of the Peninsula, where remote forested mountains and valleys are studded with small towns.
-This area, which played host to the Asian Winter Games in 1999, is fast becoming one of the worlds most sought after skiing destinations.
-The rest of the year visitors are drawn to the province's magnificent beaches and scenic hiking trails.
+The least populated area of the country is Gangwon-do Province, on the eastern side of the peninsula.
+Here, remote forested mountains and valleys are studded with small towns.
+This area, which played host to the Asian Winter Games in 1999, is fast becoming one of the world's most sought after skiing destinations.
+For the rest of the year, visitors are drawn to the province's magnificent beaches and scenic hiking trails.

-Those seeking a romantic getaway should head for South Korea's resort island, Jejudo, known as 'little Hawaii' because of its subtropical vegetation, volcanic landscape, sandy beaches and sparkling waterfalls.
-The island is dominated by the towering Mount Halla volcano, but visitors need not fear a natural disaster - the volcano was last active in 1007!
+Those seeking a romantic getaway should head for South Korea's resort island, Jejudo, known as 'Little Hawaii' because of its subtropical vegetation, volcanic landscape, sandy beaches, and sparkling waterfalls.
+The island is dominated by the towering Mount Halla volcano.
+But visitors need not fear a natural disaster as the volcano was last active in 1007.

 Become our South Korea Travel Expert

 We are looking for contributors for our South Korea travel guide.
 If you are a local, a regular traveller to South Korea or a travel professional with time to contribute and answer occasional forum questions, please contact us.